pavlovonline/Hashtag-and-Mentions-Extractor/README.txt

 You can use this code to extract #hashtags or @mentions from a given NSString.

 The extractor takes in a string, runs though it and outputs an array of individual hashtags (prefixed with #) and an array of mentions (no prefixes).
+If you don't want the "#" left in, edit the extractor.m inside the dispatch.

 The extractor removes common punctuation (commas, periods, question marks, and exclamation marks).